River Realty Selling Guide - Negotiation

 In this topic area we want to take you through the steps of the initial offer and acceptance, the buyer’s inspection, and the resulting second negotiation.

 Your agent has just called with the big news: an offer has been written on your house.
-But your joy soon turns to disappointment as you hear the offered price and terms: an FHA offer with minimum down, for $190,000 on your listed $200,000 property, with $5000 more for buyers closing costs, 5 days to perform a buyer’s inspection, and closing two full months from now.
-That’s a total of $15,000 under the asking, just for starters, before dealing with FHA work orders and buyer’s inspection demands.
+But your joy soon turns to disappointment as you hear the offered price and terms: a minimum down offer of 250,000 on your listed $275,000 property, with $5000 more for buyers closing costs, 7 days to perform a buyer’s inspection, and closing two full months from now.
+That’s a total of $30,000 net under the asking, just for starters, before dealing with buyer’s inspection demands.
 Gulp.

 Take a deep breath and relax.
 This is not an insult.
 Nor is it the market speaking, telling you what your house is worth.
 Rather, this is a buyer trying hard to discover your bottom line (not your net sheet bottom line, of course, but the lowest price you will take.)
 There is usually plenty of room to raise a low offer such as this.
-And before you curse the buyers for making you play price games, try to put yourself in their position: we know that prices declined for years, with only fitful signs of stabilization--is it any wonder that buyers are still cautious?
+And before you curse the buyers for making you play price games, try to put yourself in their position: we know (since 2009) real estate is not immune from economic upheaval--is it any wonder that some buyers are still cautious?

 Although a few buyers will make just one low offer and walk away, most low offers such as this are routinely handled with 2 or 3 counteroffers.
-In the example above, your agent may discover that the closing costs are most important to the cash-strapped buyers, and that (with some prodding) they’re willing and able to go up to $197,000, since at today’s rates $7,000 only represents an additional $35 a month in payments.
-Your agent will help you look at all the variables: if the closing could be pushed up a month, you could save $1500 in mortgage payments.
-If you limit your commitment to FHA work orders to not exceed $500, the buyers may be willing to shoulder anything beyond that.
+In the example above, your agent may discover that the closing costs are most important to the cash-strapped buyers, and that (with some prodding) they’re willing and able to go up to 265,000, since at today’s rates $15,000 only represents an additional $75 a month in payments.
+Your agent will help you look at all the variables: if the closing could be pushed up a month, you could save $2000 in mortgage payments.
 Just about everything is negotiable in a real estate contract, including personal property that was noted as included in the MLS listing.
 And your agent will probably want to shorten the length of time allowed for inspection, so you can get right back on the market if things don’t work out.

 We’ve used the example above to show how a buyer and seller who seem to be very far apart at the outset can come together when their separate interests can be addressed to mutual advantage.
 Sellers’ interests are always best served by paying attention to their bottom line, no matter how psychologically oriented they may be to the top line—price (spelled very much like “pride”).
 Buyers, particularly first-timers, have been traditionally motivated by considerations such as “How much a month?”
 While that is still true, these days it is accompanied by a much more cautious look at the top line, as buyers ask, “What if prices fall?”
 It’s important for agents to help keep their client’s goals firmly before them if negotiations heat up toward the breaking point.
 Just as with on-market strategy, negotiation requires patience and flexibility—and an eye on the prize.